tompidev/booty-dark-admin-theme/README.md

 # Booty Dark Admin (Theme)
 ### What is Booty Dark Admin theme?

-Booty Dark Admin is an Admin Theme for Bludit Flat-file CMS.
+Booty Dark Admin (BDA) is an Admin Theme for Bludit Flat-file CMS.

 Booty Dark Admin allows you to change individual elements of the admin sidebar and the Right Main pane.